How Language Is Used to Control

 Wellspring leadership has consistently insisted that it does not shun.
 Members are often instructed not to use the word, and accusations of shunning have historically been met with strong denial and defensiveness.
 Yet the issue is not the label - it is the practice.

-This separation may not always be demanded immediately.
+This separation may not always be demanded all at once.
 It may unfold gradually over time, as teaching, counsel, and social pressure consistently move members toward distancing themselves from family or friends who have left, until separation becomes the expected and normalized outcome.

-By disputing language and terminology rather than addressing behavior, the focus shifts away from what is happening and onto debates over wording.
+By disputing terminology rather than confronting the behavior itself, the focus shifts away from the harm being done and onto arguments over wording.

 Why Language Control Is So Effective